 Commercial Helicopter Pilot: Job Description, Duties and Outlook

-A commercial helicopter pilot usually transports passengers or cargo between destinations, or be assigned to complete specific tasks such as aerial surveys or tours.
+A commercial helicopter pilot usually transports passengers or cargo between destinations or is assigned to complete specific tasks such as aerial surveys or tours.
 These pilots may work in industries such as health care services, agriculture or tourism.

 Commercial helicopter pilots must have a commercial pilot's license, an instrument rating, a medical certificate and a certification to operate a helicopter.
 These type of aircraft pilots may be trained by the military or through a flight training school.
 They must meet strict physical requirements, including 20/20 vision and good hearing.

-Helicopter pilots face possible professional risks depending on what type of work performed.
+Helicopter pilots face possible professional risks depending on what type of work is performed.
 For example, pilots of crop-dusting helicopters may be exposed to toxic chemicals.
-Also, they may risk hearing loss from the constant sound of the helicopter engines and may need to work in an exposed cockpit in all types of weather.
+Also, they may risk hearing loss from the constant sound of the helicopter engines.
+Helicopter pilots may also need to work in an exposed cockpit in all types of weather.

 Commercial helicopter pilots ensure the safety of their aircraft, passengers and cargo through pre-flight checks and strict adherence to flight safety policies and procedures.
 They are in constant communication with weather forecasters, dispatchers and tower control personnel.
 A commercial helicopter pilot plots a course and communicates take-off, landing and other aircraft procedures.
 They need to remain highly alert and be able to make precise adjustments to controls.
 Helicopter pilots must also possess good spatial orientation.

-The U.S. Bureau of Labor Statistics (BLS) predicted the overall employment of airline and commercial pilots to grow by 11% between 2010 and 2020 (www.bls.gov).
-States with the highest concentration of commercial pilot jobs include Alaska and North Dakota.
+The U.S. Bureau of Labor Statistics (BLS) predicted the overall employment of commercial pilots to increase by 9% between 2012 and 2022 (www.bls.gov).
+States with the highest concentration of commercial pilot jobs include Alaska and Montana.
 College graduates and former military pilots with extensive flight hours have the best job opportunities in this competitive job field.
-According to BLS, the middle 50% of commercial pilots earned between $53,050 and $96,810 in May 2012, with a mean annual wage of $80,140.
+According to BLS, the middle 50% of commercial pilots earned between $52,520 and $100,480 in May 2013, with a mean annual wage of $80,800.